5 Things You’ll Only Find in New Orleans: Travel Therapy Jobs in Louisiana

 Gotta be somewhere else but not finished with your alcoholic beverage yet?
 No worries, ask for a “go cup,” a plastic to-go cup that will allow you to take your beverage to the streets.

 King Cake is a sweet, circular cake or bread that was eaten during the Catholic celebration of Epiphany, which falls on January 6.
 Today, it’s become more of a cultural symbol of New Orleans than the Catholic religion.
 Every king cake contains a trinket, usually a tiny baby.
-Whomever finds the baby (without choking) in their slice of cake gets to be the “king” for a day.
+Whoever finds the baby (without choking) in their slice of cake gets to be the “king” for a day.

 A real N’awlins muffaletta is “one muffuletta loaf, marinated olive salad, layers of mortadella, salami, mozzarella, ham, provolone.
 The muffuletta is both a type of round Sicilian sesame bread and a popular sandwich originating among Italian immigrants in New Orleans, Louisiana using the same bread.”